 Research

-Trained as a historian, my work engages a broad range of fields that theorize identity and difference, including American Studies, Ethnic Studies, Queer Theory, Performance Studies, and Middle East Studies.
-Emphasizing and interrogating points of contact between disciplines, I “queer” categories to destabilize assumptions about nation, state, religion, citizenship, class, color, and ideology that often obscure MENA peoples.
-Most importantly, I frame MENA peoples and their diasporas within a global racial field, as well as shared processes of genocide, displacement, erasure and governance.
+Although trained as a historian, my work spans American Studies, Ethnic Studies, Queer Theory, Performance Studies, and Middle East Studies.
+Emphasizing and interrogating points of contact between disciplines, I “queer” categories to destabilize assumptions about nation, state, religion, citizenship, class, color, and ideology.
+Most importantly, I center MENA peoples and their diasporas within a global racial field, as well as shared processes of genocide, displacement, erasure and governance.

 This article explores activist Aliya Hassen’s life to identify local, regional, national, and international networks cultivated by MENA Muslims in the United States.
 The United States was a hub of mid-twentieth-century transnational Arab and Muslim organizing, where many activists promoted an ecumenical understanding of Islam that tackled pressing American concerns like feminism, anti-imperialism, as well as social and racial justice.
 Because this organizing engaged both Arab and non-Arab American groups, including the Federation of Islamic Associations, Islamic Center of DC, the Islamic Cultural Center of New York, the Nation of Islam, Muslim Mosque, Inc., Ahmadiyya missionaries, and the Muslim World League, it challenges the salience of American racial formations and national frames as meaningful analytical categories.
 Spanning the historic marginalization of MENA peoples and post-World War II consolidation of Islamophobia in the United States, Hassen's biography demonstrates the ways historical forces surface different ways of "reading" and understanding her life.